What Is A Reverse Takeover?

-Reverse takeover also called reverse IPO, is a strategy to list the private company on an exchange by acquiring an already listed public company and therefore, as a result, avoids the costly and lengthy process of getting listed on a stock exchange through an initial public offer (IPO).
-Reverse takeover transactions can take place with other motives as well just from a strategic point of view by the acquirer to expand inorganically or to improve business functions as well if they see a value in a public company.
+A reverse takeover, also called reverse IPO, is a strategy to list a private company by acquiring an already listed public company.
+Therefore, as a result, it avoids the costly and lengthy process of getting listed on a stock exchange through an Initial Public Offer (IPO).

-- At times, the public company merges with a private company through a stock swap.
-Eventually, the private company takes on significant control over the public company
+- The public company sometimes merges with a privately held companyPrivately Held CompanyA privately held company refers to the separate legal entity registered with SEC having a limited number of outstanding share capital and shareowners. through a stock swap.
+Eventually, the private company takes on significant control over the public company.

 #1 – New York Stock Exchange